Graduate Certificate in Teaching English to Speakers of Other Languages (TESOL)

 * Based on a first-year full-time study load of 100 credits.
 100 credits are needed to graduate from this course.
 The total cost will depend on your course options (i.e. units selected and time taken to complete).

 Applications for credit for recognised learning (CRL) are assessed on an individual basis.
-Under certain circumstances, one unit will be granted to applicants holding the University of Cambridge Local Examinations Syndicate (UCLES) Certificate of English Language Teaching to Adults (CELTA).
+Under certain circumstances, one unit will be granted to applicants holding the University of Cambridge Certificate in Teaching English to Speakers of Other Languages (CELTA).

 Learn about Credit for Recognised Learning (CRL)